 Located in the northern sky and best seen in late May, the name means plowman, herdsman, or ox-driver.
 Containing the fourth brightest star, Arcturus, the color orange and Boötes is home to many bright stars.
 The constellation totals 29 stars seen with the human eye.

 Known as the 10th-largest constellation, Aquarius' close neighbor is Capricornus.
 Aquarius represents a young man holding an amphora (ancient Greek jar), pouring water in the open mouth of Piscis Austrinus, the Southern Fish.
 Two bright stars make finding Aquarius an easy task.
-It positions in the fourth quadrant of the southern hemisphere at latitudes within +65 degrees and -90 degrees.
+It positions in the fourth quadrant of the southern hemisphere at latitudes between +65 degrees and -90 degrees.

 Where to View the Constellations

 You are interested in viewing the constellations.
-It is best to drive out away from the city lights such as the mountains or open fields, where there are no lights and darkness is everywhere.
-Lay down on a blanket, looking up at the stars and see the magical world of the Heavens.
+It is best to drive away from the city lights such as the mountains, or open fields, where there are no lights and darkness is everywhere.
+Lay down on a blanket, look up at the stars, and see the magical world of the Heavens.

 If you can't drive out of the city, locate an observatory within your hometown and attend a viewing with experienced hosts.
 They can answer your questions and point out the constellations.
 Observatories house a large telescope for people to study and learn about the Heavens.

 Visit during operating hours and learn about the location of the stars and planets.

 Viewings include a host who helps you locate the different constellations in your hemisphere.
 It is a great way to learn how to recognize constellations.

 Griffith Observatory is an example of a place to observe constellations.
 The design of the building is astrological, and the observatory holds free public stargazing events from 2–9:45 p.m.
 Volunteers from different astronomical societies assist the public in viewing the constellations.
 The public can see the sun, moon, and other visible planets and objects.
 Many telescopes are available as astronomers talk about what is up in the sky and their equipment.

 © 2015 Kenna McHugh